 Parents, Children & Nannies: agreements regarding screen time

-There is much talk in the media and amongst parents about the endless draw of children and young people to screens and in particular to social media.
-Screen time; It is a divisive topic, but most parents of older children permit their children to have some monitored and/ or restricted access to smart phones, tablets and computers.
+There is much talk in the media and amongst parents about the endless draw of children and young people to screens and, in particular, to social media.
+Screentime: It is a divisive topic, but most parents of older children permit their children to have some monitored and/ or restricted access to smartphones, tablets, and computers.

 As parents, you need to have a plan and to decide what you will allow and for how long, and for which children.
 Your permissions may differ between your children, depending on their ages.
-Bear in mind that permissions can be reviewed, regularly, particularly as your children grow older.
-Also, it is a fact that many children these days, certainly in secondary school, need the internet or computer to complete their homework.
+Bear in mind that permissions can be reviewed regularly, particularly as your children grow older.
+Also, it is a fact that many children these days, certainly in secondary school, need the internet or a computer to complete their homework.

 CMO report today advising on Children and Screen Times